Madelovina/Pathfinder/README.md

 ## About

-Pathfinder utilizes Dijkstra's Algorithm to find the shortest path from one point to another in:
+Pathfinder utilizes Dijkstra's Algorithm and A\* to find the shortest path from one point to another in:

 -   Coordinate planes
 -   Grids
 -   Mazes

+Pathfinder also Kruskal's Algorithm to generate the random maze to be solved.

 ## Inspired by